helq/the-little-cppler-book/text/tex/04-content-block-1.md

 that we forgot a `;`!

 ~~~
-test.cc:8:30: error: expected ';' after expression
+:8:30: error: expected ';' after expression
   std::cout << 5 << std::endl
                              ^
                              ;
 1 error generated.
 ~~~

 [^whyactually]: Why "actually"?
-Well, you will find that most of the time the errors thrown by the compiler are hard to understand, and it is often something that we programmers need to learn to do.
-We learn to understand the confusing error messages the compilers give us.
+Well, you will find that most of the time errors thrown by the compiler are hard to understand.
+It is often something that we programmers need to learn to do.
+We learn to understand the confusing error messages compilers give us.

 ---